YahooArchive/mojito/docs/dev_guide/intro/mojito_mojits.rst

 View Files
 ##########

 View files are called templates in Mojito.
-View templates can contain both HTML and templating tags/expressions, such as Mustache or Handlebars, and are rendered into markup that is outputted to the client.
+Templates can contain both HTML and templating tags/expressions, such as Mustache or Handlebars, and are rendered into markup that is outputted to the client.